Back to employers

 Auto Engineer

-A degree isn’t necessary for many roles within the automotive and mechanics industry unless you want to pursue a career as an engineer.
-Apprenticeships tend to be a popular route into the industry.
+Completing a degree isn’t necessary for many roles within the automotive and mechanics industry unless you want to pursue a career as an engineer.
+In fact, apprenticeships tend to be a popular route into the industry (and there are plenty of exciting ones on offer).
+However, it’s still important to research all of your options; knowing what graduate employment looks like can help set your expectations and make decisions about how you want the future of your auto career to look.

 Gender Split

-At Explore Careers, we’re actively working with employers to help them promote Gender Diverse & Gender Positive workplaces.
+At Explore Careers, we’re actively working with employers to help them promote Gender Diverse & Gender Positive workplaces (and many of our employer partners in the automotive and mechanics industry actively encourage applications from women)!

 Current surveys in the sector indicate the median salaries for full-time roles in this industry as:

-Salaries are also determined by several factors, including:
+Salaries for auto careers (or any careers for that matter!) are also determined by several factors, including:

 - The segment of the industry you work within.